 In this section, you can inform the court of existing orders and agreements involving the Respondent and you.
 Read the list provided and select any that apply.
 Depending on your circumstances, more than one of the choices may apply.

 NOTE: In some cases, you will have to provide certified copies of an order.
-The court that makes an order has the original order on file.
-A certified copy is an additional exact copy made by the court from the original order.
-It has a special stamp or impression on it saying it is certified by the court.

-A certified copy is required if the order you wish to include as evidence was not made by a court in the jurisdiction where you are sending this application.
-A certified copy is not required if the order you wish to include as evidence was made by a court in the jurisdiction where you are sending this application.
+Certified copies are copies stamped in a special way by the court that prove that they are exact copies of the original.
+For example, a certified copy is required if the order you wish to vary was not made by a court in the jurisdiction where you are sending this application.
+A certified copy is not required if the order you wish to vary was made by a court in the jurisdiction where you are sending this application.